Exemplar-free Continual Learning of Vision Transformers via Gated Class-Attention and Cascaded Feature Drift Compensation: Related Work

 \minisection{Exemplar-Free Continual Learning.} This is one of the most challenging scenario in continual learning.
-In this paradigm, it is not possible to store any exemplars from the previously observed classes.
-Li et al.~\cite{li2017learning} proposed an exemplar-free data regularization approach to mitigate forgetting.
-This method distills knowledge of the previous model into the new one in order to prevent weight drift while learning the new task data.
-Kirkpatrick et al.~\cite{kirkpatrick2017overcoming} described an exemplar-free weight regularization approach called Elastic Weight Consolidation (EWC) for preventing weight drift.
-Similarly, Aljundi et al.~\cite{aljundi2018memory} proposed a method that accumulates the importance of each model parameter by analyzing the effect of their change to the predicted output.
-Yu et al.~\cite{yu2020semantic} proposed a semantic drift compensation mechanism to compensate for feature drift in previous tasks by approximating it with the drift estimated with current task data.
-Toldo et al.~\cite{toldo2022bring} presented a framework for modeling the semantic drift of model weights of and estimating feature drift in the representation of previously learned classes.
-Pelosin et al.~\cite{pelosin2022towards} proposed an attention distillation mechanism for exemplar-free visual transformer in task-incremental learning.
+In this paradigm, it is not possible to store any exemplars from the previously observed classes. \cite{li2017learning} proposed an exemplar-free data regularization approach to mitigate forgetting.
+This method distills knowledge of the previous model into the new one in order to prevent weight drift while learning the new task data. \cite{kirkpatrick2017overcoming} described an exemplar-free weight regularization approach called Elastic Weight Consolidation (EWC) for preventing weight drift.
+Similarly, \cite{aljundi2018memory} proposed a method that accumulates the importance of each model parameter by analyzing the effect of their change to the predicted output. \cite{yu2020semantic} proposed a semantic drift compensation mechanism to compensate for feature drift in previous tasks by approximating it with the drift estimated with current task data. \cite{toldo2022bring} presented a framework for modeling the semantic drift of model weights of and estimating feature drift in the representation of previously learned classes. \cite{pelosin2022towards} proposed an attention distillation mechanism for exemplar-free visual transformer in task-incremental learning.

+In Figure \ref{fig:cleva} we report the CLEVA-Compass \cite{mundt2021cleva} comparing our method, GCAB and GCAB-Fast, to other transformer methods (A-D, DyTox, and LVT) on several measures.